General questions about the Quantile Framework

 What does "HMC" stand for?

-Higher Mathematical Content (HMC): Material designated as “HMC” is content for which we have QTaxons but the QTaxons have not yet been researched to identify their measures.
-These QTaxons are currently in statistics and precalculus.
+Higher Mathematical Content (HMC): Material designated as “HMC” is content for which we have QSCs but the QSCs have not yet been researched to identify their measures.
+These QSCs are currently in statistics and precalculus.

-A foundational QTaxon describes a skill or concept that only requires readiness to learn.
+A foundational QSC describes a skill or concept that only requires readiness to learn.
 Readiness is based upon the learner’s cognitive experiences rather than knowledge of specific mathematical concepts.
-Most often these QTaxons appear in the Pre-K level.
+Most often these QSCs appear in the Pre-K level.

 How can I use Quantile measures in the classroom?